Julian Jootaek Kim: Influences

-He admired Piero Cappuccilli, who was known for his extended phrasing and resonant high notes, qualities not commonly found in a baritone.
-Being likened to the esteemed Piero Cappuccilli was regarded as a flattering compliment to him.
+Kim admired Piero Cappuccilli, who was known for his extended phrasing and resonant high notes, qualities not commonly found in a baritone.

-Gianni Tangucci, serving as a judge for the Zandonai International Competition, played a significant role in Julian Jootaek Kim's career by casting him in his opera debut as Figaro in Il barbiere di Siviglia at the Teatro Pergolesi.
-This opportunity marked the beginning of Kim's distinguished career in the opera world.
+Gianni Tangucci, serving as a judge for the Zandonai International Competition, played a significant role incasting him in his opera debut as Figaro in Il barbiere di Siviglia at the Teatro Pergolesi.
+This opportunity marked the beginning of Kim's career in the operatic career.
 Tangucci frequently cast Kim in productions at renowned venues in Italy.

-Kim also holds profound admiration and respect for Maestro Myung-whun Chung.
+Kim has also cited Maestro Myung-whun Chung as an important influence.
 They first met when Kim participated in the Young Artist Program at La Scala.
 Maestro Chung, impressed by Kim's baritone voice, has since invited him to perform in numerous concerts and operas in Italy and Korea.
 During their interactions, Kim pledged to work diligently, to which Chung imparted a memorable piece of advice: "Doing your best is not enough.
 Everyone does that.
 You have to have you in your voice."